The Story of the Eternal Gospel Society

 The skeptic looks for the reason why the altar was overturned during Mass, and all he can find is that the incident could have been orchestrated by a Divine Father of Jesus.

-John's bishop installs the relics under the altar at the new sanctuary in 2003.
+Daniel's bishop installs the relics under the altar at the new sanctuary in 2003.

-On Sunday morning, John was heading home from worship when the weirdest thing was about to happen at the 11 AM Mass.
+On Sunday morning, Daniel was heading home from worship when the weirdest thing was about to happen at the 11 AM Mass.
 The altar was about to be overturned by some vandals, four of whom would be arrested.
-John didn't find out about it until Sunday night when he saw it on the Channel 48 news.
+Daniel didn't find out about it until Sunday night when he saw it on the Channel 48 news.
 Since he was curious as to why anyone would do such an irrational thing, he planned to read about it in Monday's Decatur Daily.

-On Monday, John read that two of the four vandals went up to the altar.
+On Monday, Daniel read that two of the four vandals went up to the altar.
 They were L. Marie Wagner and A. Joseph Turgeon, who went up to preach about idolatry; but as Marie preached, Joseph suddenly felt the urge to push over the altar, causing it to go down the steps where it smashed into pieces and tore up some carpet.
 Joseph was Marie's boyfriend and they lived in Hartselle with the other two vandals, a young married couple by the name of E. Beth and V. Eugene Loughman.

 When Marie preached, Joseph felt the urge to overturn the altar.

-John was curious about the second names of the vandals; because the second name of the Catholic church is "Annunciation of the Lord," which is the announcement in the alleged vision and dream of Mary and Joseph (Luke 1:26-38, Mat.
+Daniel was curious about the second names of the vandals; because the second name of the Catholic church is "Annunciation of the Lord," which is the announcement in the alleged vision and dream of Mary and Joseph (Luke 1:26-38, Mat.
 1:20-23).
 It could be that the foursome, Marie, Joseph, Beth, and her husband Eugene, were anti-types of the foursome, Mary, Joseph, Elizabeth, and her well-born husband, the name of whom was not mentioned in the Annunciation of the Lord.

-On Tuesday, John read in the Decatur Daily that a "vision" had spurred the attack on the altar.
+On Tuesday, Daniel read in the Decatur Daily that a "vision" had spurred the attack on the altar.
 Joseph said that he had a vision where he saw him and Marie "tearing a church apart."
 He said that wasn't what they did, but he did admit that he "tore up a table" in addition to tearing up some carpet.
 Since that "table" is the altar, which is the centerpiece of every Catholic sanctuary, his vision turned out to be precognitive.

 Headline in the Montgomery Advertiser (10/5/2005)

-That made John even more curious about the second names.
+That made Daniel even more curious about the second names.
 He told his Catholic priest and his Christian pastor about the second names and the vision, but they dismissed it all as a coincidence.

-So, John tried to forget about it, and in 2007, he moved to Idaho, where he would live from 2007 to 2012.
+So, Daniel tried to forget about it, and in 2007, he moved to Idaho, where he would live from 2007 to 2012.

-But John could not forget about what happened to the altar in Alabama, because he would remember it every time he brought his gift to the altar in Idaho.
+But Daniel could not forget about what happened to the altar in Alabama, because he would remember it every time he brought his gift to the altar in Idaho.
 One day, he went online looking to see if he had missed anything that had been written about the altar incident.
 He found that he had missed a newspaper article of great significance.
 It was published in the Huntsville Times on October 16, 2005, exactly two weeks after the incident.

 The article said that when Joseph had the vision of him and Marie "tearing up a church," he did not know that Marie had dreamt the same thing a few nights earlier!
 Her jaw must have dropped in amazement when he told her about his vision.
 No wonder they acted so irrationally at the Catholic Mass.
 They were not themselves.

 In the story of the Annunciation, Joseph, at the time of his dream, would not have known that Mary had an angelic vision and that she was pregnant by the Holy Spirit.
 All he would have known was that she was pregnant.
 After his angelic dream, he likely would have asked Mary who the father of her child was, and her answer would have confirmed his dream.
 That's how he would have known that his dream was true!
-John had always wondered about that.
+Daniel had always wondered about that.

 The Annunciation of the Lord was allegedly made by an angel to Mary in a vision and to Joseph in a dream.

 The skeptic had begun to think that there is a Divine Father and that he had orchestrated the overturning of the altar in the same way that he had orchestrated the conception of his beloved Son in the womb of a virgin two thousand years earlier.
 In no way, however, did the overturned altar prove the Divine Father's existence.
-To obtain proof, John would need to discern the meaning and purpose of the sign, and the meaningful purpose would need to be fulfilled.
+To obtain proof, Daniel would need to discern the meaning and purpose of the sign, and the meaningful purpose would need to be fulfilled.

 2. The Meaning of the Overturned Altar